 Being around a host of other families and children at the summer camps, I see that my expectations are awfully high, sometimes unreasonably high, of my children, and definitely myself.
 We can all definitely do less.

 And I need to give myself, and my kids, more space to transition from one study activity to the next.
 My goal should be less “get stuff done” and more “luxuriate in the learning”.
 If they’ve really come to process why the French were willing to sell Louisiana, then maybe I don’t have to read another three pages just because it was on today’s lesson plan.

 Homeschooling is a marathon sprint.

-The first year or two homeschooling are collecting your family (figuring out what works for each of us, but somewhere in the fourth or fifth year, there came a realization that this is really hard work, requires an incredible effort from the parent’s alone, and “I dunno if I can do this” becomes a reality, not just a nagging doubt).
+The first year or two of homeschooling is collecting your family (figuring out what works for each of us, but somewhere in the fourth or fifth year, there came a realization that this is really hard work and requires an incredible effort from the parents alone, and “I dunno, if I can do this”, becomes a reality, not just a nagging doubt).

-And when you push past that, just as in pushing past a fitness level, you discover that indeed you are capable of continuing, you’re just going to have rejig your pace.
-Naturally, I’ve already lived this and am sharing at the seven year mark.
+And when you push past that, just as in pushing past a fitness level, you discover that indeed you are capable of continuing, you’re just going to have to rejig your pace.
+Naturally, I’ve already lived this and am sharing at the seven-year mark.